9 Best Whale Watching Tours in Reykjavik

 This is a private experience, where only you and your group participate.
 It is one of the best activities to do during your family visit to Iceland and things to do with children in Reykjavik, although children must be at least ten years old to participate in the tour.

-During the cruise you will not only have the opportunity to see whales and dolphins, but also other natural species of Iceland such as the typical puffins, all this while having a fully personalized explanation of the whole species watching tour.
+During the cruise you will not only have the opportunity to see whales and dolphins, but also other natural species of Iceland such as the typical puffins, all while having a fully personalized explanation of the whole species watching tour.

 Details of interest